kmayerb/tcrdist2/docs/Saving.rst

 .. tip::

   If you intend to
-  calcuate more tcrdistances, it is also necessary to call :py:meth:`tcrdist.repertoire.TCRrep._initialize_chain_specific_attributes` which restores parasail distance matrices which can not be serialized.
+  calculate more tcrdistances with this TCRrep instance, it is also necessary to call :py:meth:`tcrdist.repertoire.TCRrep._initialize_chain_specific_attributes` which restores parasail distance matrices which can not be pickled.